Atrolide/MotoScraper/README.md

 ### Database Configuration

 To configure the database, you can use a GUI tool like pgAdmin to configure the database.
 Once the containers are running, you can open pgAdmin.
 Next, you will need to add a new server in pgAdmin.
-To do this, click on "Servers" in the left sidebar, then click on "Register" > "Server...".
+To do this, click on `Servers` in the left sidebar, then click on `Register` -> `Server...`.
+Feel free to name the server as you wish!

-In the "Connection" tab, enter the following:
+In the `Connection` tab, enter the following:

-- Host: localhost
+- Host: `localhost`
-- Port: 5433
+- Port: `5433`
-- Username: postgres
+- Username: `postgres`
-- Password: admin
+- Password: `admin`

 Then, click on the "Save" button to create the server.
 You should now be connected to the docker server.
 You should be able to see a database called `carprices` and a table called `cars`.